All Episodes

 There's a certain culture that determines what gets made.

-There's a certain culture that determines who gets hired, and you can I think you can overcome it.
+There's a certain culture that determines who gets hired.

-Um keep keep your eye on the prize.
+Keep your eye on the price.

-I'm not saying for the next number of years during your education that you uh turn your back on what you believe.
+I'm not saying for the next number of years during your education that you turn your back on what you believe.

 Right.

-You can still be true to yourself, you can still get it in there and maybe be less of a uh target for teachers who are on the lookout uh for people like you that they want to punish or at least not reward uh properly.
+You can still get it in there and maybe be less of a target for teachers who are on the lookout for people like you that they want to punish or at least not reward properly.

-They still do wholesome, whatever you define that as being, still kick butt.
+Wholesome, whatever you define that as being, still kick butt.

-They still make a lot of money, they do great box office.
+They still make a lot of money.

 Exactly.